 Experience the thrill of tandem paragliding and take in spectacular alpine views as you fly over Le Brévent, Chamonix, and perhaps even a glacier.

 Your adventure begins in Chamonix, where you’ll meet your pilot at the designated meeting point, typically at the cable car’s base.
-The pilot will then ensure that all the equipment is properly prepared and provide you with a helmet and harness for a comfortable and secure flight experience.
+The pilot will then ensure that all the equipment is prepared correctly and provide you with a helmet and harness for a comfortable and secure flight experience.
 Before take-off, you’ll receive a briefing on what to expect during the flight and your role during the take-off process.

 Once fully equipped, the staff will guide you to the cable car, where you and your pilot will continue your ascent to the take-off site.
 From there, all that’s left for you to do is enjoy the exhilarating flight.
 Marvel at the bird’s-eye views of the magnificent Mont Blanc range and the breathtaking alpine landscapes as you soar through the skies.